nbylaa/custom-rpc/README.md

 ## #2 ┊ Setting up tokens
 To use this code, you must have your discord account token, want to know how?
 Please watch this [video](https://youtu.be/IVZzyjYyUkc)

+⚠️ Don't give your token to others, your account might be hacked, change your password to regenerate tokens

 ## #3 ┊ Installing the package
 You only need 2 packages to make this rpc
 ```js